• Home

 World Language Study at Tuscaloosa Academy

 At TA, we believe in helping every student work towards developing proficiency in one or more languages in addition to their home language.
 Language learning is a valuable part of each faction of our school, beginning in Pre-School and stretching through senior year.
 Pre-K and Kindergarten will study Spanish all year long.
-In the Lower School, we slowly introduce students to Spanish, French, German, and Mandarin Chinese.
+In the Lower School, we slowly introduce students to Spanish, French, German, and Coding.
 During the Middle School years, students are encouraged to choose a language pathway to prepare them for earning high school credit.
 Once they have chosen a language pathway commensurate with their goals and abilities, students have the opportunity to continue their language study through levels 1, 2, 3, 4 and AP.
 With numerous engaging classes to choose from, we hope students will develop a love for learning languages while fostering crucial interpersonal and cross cultural skills.

 Lower School Language Program